Mark Fowler: 1990–2003

 Mark returns to Albert Square in August 1990 as a changed man.
 He is more caring and stable, having grown out of his rebellious stage.
 His new maturity is due to the fact that he has contracted HIV, which has forced him to become more responsible.
 Mark develops a close friendship with Diane Butcher (Sophie Lawrence) and initially does not tell anyone about his HIV status.
 However, as he and Diane grow closer, he finally tells her the truth.
 He believes that he contracted the virus from Gill Robinson (Susanna Dawson), his girlfriend in Newcastle, who visits briefly later that year but leaves when she sees him kissing Diane.
 At first Mark tells Gill that he is not infected, but later admits the truth to her.
 Mark's relationship with Diane never becomes serious, but she is a good friend and confidante to the point where she persuades him to have counselling at the Terrence Higgins Trust.
 Mark initially turns on his male counsellor, relaying his bitterness at being a potential AIDS victim, but later feels the benefits of the counselling.
 Mark loves Diane for keeping his secret and he asks her to marry him but she gently refuses and leaves Walford to live in France.

 Later that year, following the example of a friend Joe Wallace (Jason Rush) who had told his parents about being gay and HIV-positive, Mark decides to tell his parents.
 By now, he is dating Rachel Kominski (Jacquetta May), who advises him not to but Mark is tired of the pretence.
 On Boxing Day Mark tells Pauline and Arthur that he is HIV-positive.
 They sit in stunned silence while he scatters helpful leaflets around the house and then goes away for a while.
 On his return, he faces Pauline's irrational terror and Arthur's hostility.
 Arthur's ignorance is apparent initially as he fears that Mark will pass HIV on to him; he even bleaches everything Mark touches to avoid infection.
 Pauline and Michelle are understandably distraught, so they managed to help Arthur to understand the illness; in turn Arthur becomes more supportive for Mark.
-The situation seems to ease on Mark afterwards, but soon his relationship with Rachel collapses to the point where they break up; the subsequent animosity between them at home prompts Mark to go back to his girlfriend Gill, who moves to London and becomes seriously ill.
+The situation seems to ease on Mark afterwards, but soon his romantic liasion with Rachel collapses to the point where they break up; the subsequent fallout between them at home prompts Mark to go back to his girlfriend Gill, who moves to London and becomes seriously ill.
 Gill's HIV has already progressed into AIDS and her deterioration is rapid.
 She is diagnosed with non-Hodgkin's lymphoma and goes into a hospice.
 Mark realises that he is in love with her and asks her to marry him.
 Mark and Gill marry, and their honeymoon consists of one night in a hotel, before Gill returns to the hospice and dies.